 A. A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding common shares and Series B preferred shares (on an as converted basis with the common stock) entitled to vote are presen at the meeting in person or represented by proxy.
-On the record date, there were common shares and shares of Series B preferred stock, convertible into shares of common stock issued and outstanding .
-Thus, the holders of shares o common stock and Series B preferred stock (on an as converted basis) must be present in person or represented by proxy at the meeting to have a quorum.
+A quorum will be present if stockholders holding at least one-third of the outstanding common shares and Series B preferred shares (on an as converted basis with the common stock) entitled to vote are presen at the Annual Meeting in person or represented by proxy.
+On the record date, there were common shares outstanding and shares of Series B preferred stock, convertible on a voting basis into shares of common stock issued and outstanding.
+Thus, the holders of shares of common stock and Series B preferred stock (on an as converted basis) must be present in person or represented by proxy at the Annual Meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the chairman of the meeting or the holders of a majority of shares present at the meeting in person or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, the chairman of the Annual Meeting or the holders of a majority of shares present at the Annual Meeting in person or represented by proxy may adjourn the Annual Meeting to another date.